 Exclusion Description

 All Other Exclusions (Continued)

+Lodging other than at a hotel or motel.

+Lost wages.

+Meals.

+Personal care and hygiene items.

+Telephone calls.

+Tips and gratuities.

+14. Services for non-Members.

+15. Services for which no charge would be made in the absence of insurance.

+Services for which no coverage is provided in this Benefit Handbook, Schedule of Benefits or Prescription Drug Brochure (if applicable).

+17. Services provided under an individualized education program (IEP), including any services provided under an IEP that are delivered by school personnel or any services provided under an IEP purchased from a contractor or vendor.

+18. Services that are not Medically Necessary.

+19. Services your PCP or a Plan Provider has not provided, arranged or approved except as described in the Handbook sections "Your PCP Manages Your Health Care" and "Using Plan Providers".

+20. Taxes or governmental assessments on services or supplies.

-Transportation, except for emergency ambulance transport, and non-emergency medical transport needed for transfer between hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary.
+21. Transportation, except for emergency ambulance transport, and non-emergency medical transport needed for transfer between hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary or when specifically listed as a Covered Benefit.

-20. Voice modification surgery, except when Medically Necessary for gender affirming services.
+22. Voice modification surgery, except when Medically Necessary for gender affirming services.

-21. The following products and services:
+23. The following products and services:

 Air conditioners, air purifiers and filters, dehumidifiers and humidifiers.
 Car seats.

 Chairs, bath chairs, feeding chairs, toddler chairs, chair lifts, recliners.

 Electric scooters.

-Exercise equipment.
+• Exercise equipment.

 Home modifications including but not limited to elevators, handrails and ramps.

 Hot tubs, jacuzzis, saunas or whirlpools.

 Mattresses.

 Medical alert systems.

 Motorized beds.

-• Pillows.
+Pillows.

 Power-operated vehicles.

 Stair lifts and stair glides.

 • Strollers.

 Safety equipment.

+Exclusion Description

+All Other Exclusions (Continued)

-Vehicle modifications including but not limited to van lifts.
+• Vehicle modifications including but not limited to van lifts.

-Telephone.
+• Telephone.

-Television.
+• Television.